 4 reasons to love sapphire engagement rings (one reason is rainbows) #Sponsors: Jewelry#custom rings#eco wedding rings#engagement ring#non-diamond ring#ring March 7 | Megan Finley Horowitz meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Sapphire stacks like WHOA!
 Don't want a diamond because you're squicky about where they came from?
 Or maybe you just want something more colorful?
 But, dang, you want your ring to be durable like a diamond.
 Then a sapphire engagement ring is the best way to go.
 Related Post Everything you need to know about how to get a custom engagement ring design!
 Whether you're looking to make a custom engagement ring design for your parter, or you want to re-design a ring that you inherited, or you...
 Read more I'm gonna use our sponsor (and creator of my very own custom engagement ring) Joseph Jewelry to illustrate the four reasons that sapphires should become the new diamonds… This peach sapphire ring might be great for maximum punch impact too!
 Hard as a rock Did you know that sapphires are one of the four precious gemstones that are almost as hard as a diamond.
 They get a nine out of 10 on the Mohs scale of hardness!
 So you can still play roller derby like a monster AND get your bling on like a princess, at the same time.
 All the colors of the rainbow Sapphires come in gray, black, white, violet, green, yellow, orange, pink, purple, blue… pretty much all hues and shades can be found!
 If you're looking for a unique colored engagement ring, check out this rainbow of choices: Red/orange sapphire engagement ring Yellow sapphire engagement ring Green sapphire engagement ring Blue sapphire engagement ring Violet sapphire engagement ring Eco-friendly Sapphires can be natural, sure.
 But they can also be lab-grown, to assure that they're super eco-friendly.
 Symbolic AF The experts at Joseph Jewelry tell me that sapphires symbolize "nobility, truth, sincerity, and faithfulness."
 Which is all (aside from the nobility part) pretty useful stuff in marriage if you ask me.
 You can pick colorful sapphires in your partner's favorite color as engagement ring accents.
 And, finally, Sapphire are actually the birthstone for September, and the official gem for 5th and 45th anniversaries.
 I could get lost in the depths of this blueish green sapphire ring for hours… I hope you've learned something about sapphire engagement rings today.
 Namely, they're awesome and you should get one.
 So head over to Joseph Jewelry and take a deep dive into their unique sapphire engagement rings!
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS How do I incorporate the March for Science into my Earth Day wedding?
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS How do I incorporate the March for Science into my Earth Day wedding?
 NEXT Whether gift or decor, these DIY embroidered vintage photos are AWESOME Show/Hide comments [ 4 ] There are also color-change sapphires that change color in different kinds of light, like alexandrites.
 Reply YES!
 My engagement ring (from a stone my grandfather was gifted in Burma in the late 1940s) is three colour changers- we thought while my Granny was alive that it was alexandrite, but we've since discovered it's 'only' sapphires.
 Depending on the light source it is pink, purple, violet, teal, pale blue or grey.
 And it is SO sparkly.
 I love it to bits.
 Reply Yep!
 My custom engagement ring has four "parti" sapphires, all different shades of teal-y green, but in different light they can also be a bit yellow, blue, grey, and one of them is so pale it sometimes even looks like a diamond.
 And my wedding band (which I don't get to wear until next January *sob*) is pink sapphires to complement the teal Reply These are GORGEOUS!
 Most people mistake my blue diamond for a sapphire because I think most people assume that sapphires only come in blue.
 When we first got engaged I felt like I was constantly in that scene from Titanic where Rose shows Jack the Heart of the Ocean for the first time.
 Jack (Other Person): "That's nice!
 What is it a sapphire?"
 Rose (Me): "A diamond, a very rare diamond."
 Except I made that last part up, my diamond isn't rare, but it is blue and pretty!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.